quillan86/impactflow/README.md

 external1 = External("CPC", 1.16, [1.00, 2.00])
 ```
 The next step are adding intermediates, which are decision elements that act in between levers/externals and outcomes.
-They don't have default values or bounds, but rather are linked to earlier elements, and
+They don't have default values or bounds, but rather are linked to earlier elements.
 ```angular2html
 from impactflow import Intermediate itm1 = Intermediate("Conversion Rate", ["Usability", "Product Price"])